How to grow Courgettes

 For best results, they can be grown in planting pockets.
 Roughly 2 to 3 weeks before sowing seed or planting out, dig a hole 30cm (12in) square and deep and fill with a mixture of compost or well-rotted manure and soil.
 Leave a low mound at the top and sprinkle a general feed over the soil.

-As courgettes need plenty of water, sink a 15cm (6in) pot alongside them when planting out.
+As courgettes need plenty of water, a top tip is to sink a 15cm (6in) pot alongside them when planting out.
 Watering into the pot ensures the water goes down to the roots and doesn't sit around the neck of the plant, which can lead to rotting.
 It also keeps it off the foliage, which helps reduce problems with powdery mildew.

 Sowing courgettes

-Outside, sow 2 or 3 seeds 2.5cm (1in) deep in the planting pocket in late May or early June and cover with a cloche or jam jar.
-Thin the young seedlings to leave just the strongest one.
+Outside, sow 2 or 3 seeds 2.5cm (1in) deep in the planting pocket in late May or early June and cover with a cloche Thin the young seedlings to leave just the strongest one.

 How to care for courgettes